Clusters

 Sustainable Development and Global Justice

-Within the cluster ‘Sustainable Development and Global Justice’ you will undertake a post-colonial analysis of public international law by looking at the global development architecture, with attention to international (sustainable) development law and international economic governance.
-You will study the role of law in ecological crises and learn about human rights law and the potential and challenges for human rights law to contribute to global justice.
+Within the ‘Sustainable Development and Global Justice’ cluster, you will engage in a postcolonial analysis of public international law.
+You will examine the global development architecture, with a focus on international (sustainable) development law and international economic governance.
+The cluster also explores the role of law in ecological crises and introduces key debates in human rights law, including its potential (and its limitations) in advancing global justice.

-Our legal clinic partner for this module is ClientEarth and/or similar NGOs.
-Professor Wouter Vandenhole is our module coordinator.
+The legal clinic partner for this module is ClientEarth and/or similar NGOs.
+Professor Wouter Vandenhole is the cluster coordinator.

 Multilevel Constitutionalism and Fundamental Rights in Europe